digitalrebar/doc/workloads/kubernetes/README.rst

 Installation
 ------------

-FIRST, you must complete the general workloads installation in :ref:`workloads_installation`.
+FIRST, complete the general workloads installation in :ref:`workloads_installation`.

 Next, Install the Kubernetes workload, run the workload script: